notmattmoore/quantum-algorithms/README.md

   > This is an appendix from [Quantum Walks and Search Algorithms by Renato
   > Portugal][Portugal book].
 It gives a concise but sufficient presentation of
-  > the coordinate-free used in quantum computation.
+  > the coordinate-free linear algbera used in quantum computation.

 * [Algebras, Lattices, Varieties Volume I][MMT ALV vol1]